jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

         'add-header'
     );

-Now when the command is executed, it will be sent with the custom header.
+Now when the command is executed, it is sent with the custom header.

 .. important::

     Notice that the middleware was appended to the handler list at the end of ``build`` step.
-This is to ensure that a request has been been built before this middleware is invoked.
+This is to ensure that a request has been built before this middleware is invoked.

 mapResult